Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 ### Instant Messaging

- - Send and Receive One-to-One messages
+ - Send and receive One-to-One messages

+ - XEP-0045: Multi-user Chat: Send and receive messages in Bubbles

  - XEP-0184: Message Delivery Receipts (received and read)

  - XEP-0280: Message Carbon

- - Send 'read' receipt manually

 ### Contacts

  - Get the list of contacts

+ - Get contact individually

+### Bubbles

+ - Get the list of bubbles

+ - Get bubble individually

+ - Invite contact to a bubble

 ### Presence